Governance Statement

 This structure ensures efficient financial management and compliance with contractual and regulatory requirements.
 It supports accurate forecasting, reporting, and strategic planning, while also facilitating coordination with other teams for cohesive operations.

 The School’s digital infrastructure encompasses its hardware and software, including the learning management system and Automated Governance System (AGS).
 The AGS supports the School’s services, teaching, and community interactions.
-The AGS and IT Team is responsible for:
+The IT and AGS Team is responsible for:

-• Managing the School’s hardware and software to ensure service delivery.
+• Managing the School’s hardware and software, including AGS, to ensure service delivery.

 • Overseeing IT Regulations and relevant policies.